 And on the authenticity argument, I disagree, our grandmothers in the countryside had little access to these "conveniences", and they don't appear in my old Dominican cookbooks.
 We have been advertised to death until we were convinced that Dominican food has always contained these things.

 - (Agrio de Naranja) spicy sauce / spicy vinegar

 About this recipe

-Nowadays you see list "chicken broth" or "vegetable broth" instead of bouillon cubes.
-You can also buy low-sodium and low-fat broths.
-But, why not make it at home?
-Homemade chicken bone broth recipe is inexpensive (and you know that's one of my favorite words!), it's healthier, you know what's in your food.
+This homemade chicken bone broth recipe is inexpensive (and you know that's one of my favorite words!), as you can use only the chicken bones, and if you want, even pick the meat that comes off after boiling and save it to make pastelitos or something else.
 Better yet, it's easy, very easy.
 And you can add more or fewer ingredients as you wish.
 Frozen, it also has a very long shelf life.
 You can double, triple --or more-- the recipe and have a lot pre-made for later use.

 Trust me, as recipes go, this cannot get any easier.
 It's just "set it and forget it", in the immortal words of Ron Popeil.

 - 1 chicken ribcage and bones (1 lb [0.45 kg])

 - 1 head of garlic , peeled

 - 1 sprig of oregano

 - 1 cubanelle pepper , seeded and halved